Balance Your Life: Stress, Sleep & Nutrition

 Take Care of Your Health

-• Stay physically active, get enough rest, and make time for relaxation.
+• Stay physically active, get enough rest, and build in time for relaxation.

-• Use mindfulness or relaxation techniques to manage daily stress.
+• Use mindfulness or relaxation techniques to manage everyday stress.

 Sleep - Introduction